joshuayoes/concerts-near-me/README.md

 #### `venueUrl`

-The url of the venue page you are attempting to scrape.
-However, only accept known urls specified in `src/scrape.ts` will be accepted.
+The URL of the venue page you are attempting to scrape.
+However, only accept known URLs specified in `src/scrape.ts` will be accepted.

 ## Running